shashank92/izitest/README.md

 ### components/MemorialTable.js

 This is the main presentational component which displays the name and creation date of each of the 10 memorials pulled down from the endpoint.
-After the component mounts, it makes a request to the endpoint using [Fetch](https://github.com/github/fetch), and triggers an action in the success handler.
-According to the docs, [`componentDidMount`](https://facebook.github.io/react/docs/react-component.html#componentdidmount) is a nice place to instantiate network requests that fetch data from an endpoint.
+The sorting happens at the state level, so sorting is unnecessary at this point.

+### actions.js

+This module defines action creators for each action.
+The sorting actions are straightforward.

+`fetchMemorials` becomes a thunk action creator thanks to the `redux-thunk` middleware.
+The middleware allows an action creator to return a function which accepts the `dispatch()` function.
+Having access to `dispatch()` in the function body enables the action creator to call other actions within the function body, which makes writing the async `fetch` code pretty simple.
+The thunk action creator just dispatches the simpler synchronous actions `requestMemorials()` and `receiveMemorials()` at the appropriate times (before and after the fetch request is in flight respectively).

 NOTE: There's some normalization done here with the name objects that come from the endpoint.
 Sometimes the name key that comes down from the endpoint is `undefined`.
 In these cases, the name object is replaced with `{first: '', middle: '', last: ''}`.

-### components/index.js

-This is just a convenient export of all lower level presentational components so they can be easily imported into `containers.js` using `import * as components from './components'`.

-### containers.js

-This module exports container components that wrap the `<SortButtons>` and `<MemorialTable>` presentational components.
-There's no need to change the name for the exports since they only get imported in `App.js` anyways.

-The container components are created easily with the help of [connect()](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).
-All that needs to be specified is how the state and dispatch functions get passed down as props to the lower level presentational components.

-### actions.js

-This module defines action creators for each action:

-1. SORT\_BY\_FIRST\_NAME
-2. SORT\_BY\_LAST\_NAME
-3. SORT\_BY\_CREATION\_DATE
-4. UPDATE\_MEMORIALS

-The sorting actions are straightforward.
-The `UPDATE_MEMORIALS` action is triggered whenever the app gets a response from the endpoint.
-Currently, only one request is made to the endpoint after the `MemorialTable` component is mounted.
-It's not possible to trigger this action after the initial mount.

 ### reducers.js

 #### State Structure

-The initial state comprises an empty memorials array and an initial sort order of `CREATION_DATE`.
+    const initialState = {
+      waitingForMemorials: true,
+      sortOrder: 'CREATION_DATE',
+      memorials: []
+    };

+`waitingForMemorials` is used to determine whether or not to display the "Fetching memorial data" message.
 Keeping track of the sort order is useful for determining how the names are displayed.
+The `memorials` key just holds the memorial data.

 #### Sorting